smart-on-fhir/bulk-import/import.md

 #### Validation and referential integrity

 Servers MAY disable referential integrity checks and profile validation checks during a bulk import, and may report any issues in the "error" array of the import results.

 Servers MAY choose to tolerate some number of errors (e.g., invalid entries in an ndjson file) without aborting the entire import operation.
 However, if a server decides to abort the entire import operation because of a fatal error, or because an error tolerance is exceeded, then the import response should include a "count" of 0 for every output entry, and any error or warning information should be conveyed in the "error" array.

-When a server is importing data into a live fire store, it may not be able to roll back a partial import if a fatal error is encountered (e.g., if an input file is no longer available).
+When a server is importing data into a live FHIR store, it may not be able to roll back a partial import if a fatal error is encountered (e.g., if an input file is no longer available).